 I'm not sure many Tucsonans know or care about the ubiquity of guns in Arizona, which one state legislator is now trying to allow in schools.
 The national media isn't comfortable with discussing gun control either and has predictably moved on.
 (One notable exception: MSNBC's classy Lawrence O'Donnell, who seethed one night about the NRA having "blood on its hands," which it certainly does.)

 Tucson, a city designed for the automobile with many grids and few curves, reminds me of the impersonality of the San Fernando Valley: There are six lanes on all major streets, and vehicles -- mostly SUVs and trucks -- drive way too fast past the endless strip malls and big-box stores.
 The main East-West thoroughfare, fittingly, is named Speedway Boulevard.
-There is
+There is concrete everywhere.
+One can only imagine how hot the place is in August, but it's no accident that many homes and restaurants here resemble caves -- into which residents escape during the blazing months of summer.

 "We don't come out until around 8 each night," admitted our hosts.
 There's not a lot of interpersonal contact here.
 Just like L.A.